mk590901/Authentication-with-Toit-Security/README.md

 ## Implementation

 Current implementation uses the simplest method of protection: isolating some variables and storing them outside the application.
-This applies to the URI_AUTH, URI_DB, and URI_REFRESH variables.
+This applies to the __URI_AUTH__, __URI_DB__, and __URI_REFRESH__ variables.
 In the users.toit application, these variables will be initialized as follows:

 ```
 URI_AUTH    := load_uri_auth